 Four Seasons continues to set state, national and international benchmarks for palliative and hospice care.
 For the past decade, it has remained a top hospice provider in western North Carolina, ranking number one nationally in client satisfaction.

 In May 2014, Four Seasons was notified they were the recipient of a $9,596,123 grant award to pilot Medicare reform from the Center for Medicare and Medicaid Innovation, a program of the federal Department of Health and Human Services.
 Four Seasons emerged as the sole hospice and palliative care provider nationwide chosen to implement healthcare reform through its innovative community care model.
 Nationally, the model is designed to improve outcomes, increase quality of care, decrease hospital re-admissions, decrease costs for patients and families and reduce tolls on Medicare.

-Four Seasons has continued to grow, spreading our compassionate care services to now serve 11 counties across Western North Carolina.
+Four Seasons has continued to grow, spreading our compassionate care services to serve more patients and families across western North Carolina.
 In 2016, Four Seasons acquired Compassionate Home Care furthering our ability to provide patients and families with a continuous care model throughout their journey.
 In 2019, Compassionate Home Care changed it's name to reflect on the mission, vision and values of Four Seasons and is now named Four Seasons Home Care.

 In 2017, Four Seasons introduced Care Navigation where we are able to guide families through the process of aging or being diagnosed with a serious illness.
 Wherever you are on this path, we are here to navigate and help you.